 Accounts receivable and contract assets are stated at the historical carrying amount net of write-offs and allowance for collectability in accordance with ASC Topic 310.
-The Group established an allowance for uncollectible contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific customers which is essentially the net expected accumulative loss rates used in determining the fair value of guarantee liabilities under each product type.
-The Group estimated the allowance for uncollectible receivables based on expected net accumulated loss rates for terms during which losses of such service fees are expected to occur, which are consistent with the terms during which the Group expects to collect service fees.
+The Group established an allowance for uncollectible receivables and contract assets based on estimates, which incorporate historical experience and other factors surrounding the credit risk of specific customers which is essentially the net expected accumulative loss rates used in determining the fair value of guarantee liabilities under each product type.
 The profile of the borrowers are homogeneous for each product type and as such, the Group applies a portfolio approach in accounting for credit risk.
 For individual customers where there is an observable indicator of impairment such as fraud, a specific allowance is provided.
 The Group evaluates and adjusts its allowance for uncollectible contract assets on a quarterly basis or more often as necessary.

 Uncollectible receivables and contract assets are written off when the consideration entitled to be received by the Group is due and a settlement is reached for an amount that is less than the outstanding historical balance or when the Group has determined the balance will not be collected.
 Accounts receivable and contract assets are identified as uncollectible if any repayment of the underlying loan is 90 days past due, and no other factor evidences the possibility of collecting the delinquent amounts.
 The Group will write off accounts receivable and contract assets and corresponding provisions if any repayment of the underlying loan is 90 days past due.
 Recoveries of accounts receivable and contract assets previously charged off will be recorded when received by crediting the allowance in the period of recovery.

 Subsequent to the previously issued consolidated financial statements for year ended December 31, 2017, the Group has determined its charge-off policy was not in accordance with the U.S.GAAP as indicated in Accounting Standards Codification (ASC) 310-10, and has corrected its charge-off policy to charge off the uncollectible balances of contract assets and related provisions when any repayment of the underlying loan is 90 days past due.
-The revision to the charge-off policy is a correction of an error in accordance with U.S. GAAP.
 Management believes that the effect of this correction is not material to previously issued consolidated financial statements.
 This correction does not have any impact on the net balance of contract assets as of the balance sheet date, or the amount of provisions for each of the periods presented.